-Univ. of Alabama Rejects $21.5 Million Gift; Donor Urged Boycott Over Abortion Law
+Univ. of Alabama Returns $21.5 Million Gift; Donor Urged Boycott Over Abortion Law

 The university says Culverhouse had previously requested the return of $10 million, and that he was also making demands about how the money was spent.
 Last week, Alabama Chancellor Finis St. John recommended to the board of trustees that it return Culverhouse's entire $21.5 million donation to the law school.

-On Friday, as St. John spoke to the board again as it prepared to vote on the issue, he reiterated that position, saying that Culverhouse's expectations for how his gift would be used are "inconsistent with the essential values of academic integrity and independent administration" of the university and its law school.
+On Friday, St. John spoke to the board again as it prepared to vote on the issue.
+He reiterated his earlier position, saying Culverhouse's expectations for how his gift would be used are "inconsistent with the essential values of academic integrity and independent administration" of the university and its law school.

 When Culverhouse committed to making the unprecedented gift last fall, the University of Alabama decided to rename its law school after Culverhouse.
 But within hours of Friday's action by the board of trustees, university workers began the process of dismantling Culverhouse's name from the signage outside its law school.